'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 That once seemingly ridiculous idea that Forest could go straight up was only ended in their penultimate game, as Bournemouth won a high-stakes showdown at home to seal their Premier League return.

-Watching on as Cherries fans streamed onto the pitch at the Vitality Stadium, Laws said: "Forest are getting a taste of what Bournemouth have tonight.
+Watching on as the Cherries fans streamed onto the pitch at the Vitality Stadium, Laws said: "Forest are getting a taste of what Bournemouth have tonight.
 The difference now is that they have to do it at Wembley."

 It took a penalty shootout - and the goalkeeping heroics of Brice Samba - to get to the national stadium after their action-packed play-off semi-final with Sheffield United finished 3-3 on aggregate.

 The journey from a miserable beginning, to unexpected and mesmerising heights has earned Cooper great acclaim as Forest boss.

 And no praise has been higher than comparisons with Clough - a manager whose exploits on the banks of the River Trent is the stuff of sporting legend.

 Garry Birtles, a two-time European Cup winner with Forest, says Cooper has shown throughout that he shares a similar football philosophy with his former boss.

-"Brian used to say 'I don't care what you can't do, only what you can do'," Birtles told BBC East Midlands Today.
+"Brian used to say, 'I don't care what you can't do, only what you can do'," he told BBC East Midlands Today.

 "Steve has put that mantra into the players now because the transformation in the players that were there with one point to now is just incredible.
 He has given them a release, it looks like, to express themselves and do what they do well."